 CUAS Resource Center

-With over 300 attendees and 22 speakers, this year’s summit proved to be the largest yet, which led to a more diverse event program, expanded networking opportunities, and a heavily trafficked exhibition hall.
-This post show report will highlight the key themes of the summit, share on-site survey results, and provide testimonials from attendees.
+With over 300 attendees and 22 speakers, the 2025 summit proved to be the largest yet, which led to a more diverse event program, expanded networking opportunities, and a heavily trafficked exhibition hall.
+This post-show report highlights the key themes of the summit, shares on-site survey results, and provides testimonials from attendees.

 The DoD's Latest C-UAS Strategies